Can A Dropped Gun Go Off?

 Table of Contents (click to expand)

-Generally speaking, if your gun is kept in good condition, was made in the past decade of so, and isn’t used frequently enough for wear and tear to compromise the safety mechanisms in place, there is almost no chance of the gun going off if you drop it.
+If your gun is well-maintained, relatively new, and not used often enough for wear and tear to affect its safety mechanisms, there is almost no chance of the gun accidentally firing if it is dropped.

-Gun safety is also incredibly important, as guns are heavy, they make people nervous, and are also quite bulky and awkward to carry.
-This all adds up to a high number of guns being dropped each year.
-That brings us to the question of the day – can a dropped gun go off?
+Gun safety is critical because guns are heavy, make people nervous, and are quite bulky and awkward to carry.
+This leads to a high number of guns being dropped each year.
+This brings us to the question of the day: can a dropped gun go off?

 Recommended Video for you: